casterbn/QtCompile/library/home-Index Page.md

 # Fsu0413's Original Qt builds

-## IMPORTANT: Recent update of macOS breaks my build

-Update 6/3:
-I am switching the build environment to local hard disk instead of NFS.
-It seems like the build system works well yesterday...

-Update 4/25:
-A reinstall of OS doesn't resolve the issue.
-Hard drive attached to the macOS can be formatted by neither "Disk Utility" nor terminal.

-A recent update of macOS breaks everything on my local environment.
-I don't know if I can fix the problem quickly.
-Probably a reinstall of OS and a reconfigure of environment will be a solution.

-In fact the build environment of macOS computers is running on NFS because of the limited space of the hard disk on it.
-I will reconsider attaching a hard disk and mount it on the computer which runs macOS, but I don't know if it is able to do so.
-(Mac products are often able to ship with expensive high capacity SSDs which price is unaffordable for me by now)

 ## Website mirror

 Since GitHub Pages is slow in China, I made a mirror website using a Chinese code hosting service called Coding.